datacarpentry/r-raster-vector-geospatial/episodes/10-vector-csv-to-shapefile-in-r.md

 labeled:

 * "X" and "Y" OR
-* Latitude and Longitude OR
+d* Latitude and Longitude OR
 * easting and northing (UTM coordinates)

 Let's check out the column `names` of our file.